22 Surprising Movie Trivia Facts You Won’t Believe Are True

 Jimmy Stewart did not want to do It’s a Wonderful Life

 The lead actor had returned from spending 15 months in World War II combat as a pilot and was considering quitting acting.
 He initially said a film about suicide was the last thing the country (and he, as someone dealing with PTSD) needed, but he reluctantly agreed.
 It’s a Wonderful Live ended up re-launching his acting career.
-For more holiday movie trivia, check out these little-known facts about A Christmas Story.
+Now that you’ve got your movie trivia down, check out these pop culture trivia questions people always get wrong.